AidemX/AidemPython/README.md

     is required.
 If you provide bitcode, all apps and frameworks in the app bundle (all targets in the project) need to include bitcode.

+9. (Optional) Add [AFNetworking](https://github.com/AFNetworking/AFNetworking#installation-with-carthage) framework if need to use VMRemoteSourceDownloader to download source.

 [Further Reading about bitcode](https://help.apple.com/xcode/mac/current/#/devbbdc5ce4f)

 ## 3rd Party Packages for Python